Can Marijuana Help Me Sleep Better?

 The study was coordinated through the University of Western Australia Centre for Sleep Science and treated its patients for the first 14 nights with the formulation and another 14 nights with a placebo.

-The results showed that the cannabis formulation “produced statistically significant improvements compared to the placebo based on the Insomnia Severity Index (ISI).”
+The results indicated that the cannabis formulation led to statistically significant improvements over the placebo, as measured by the Insomnia Severity Index (ISI).

 Overall participants reported significantly improved sleep quality and feelings of waking up rested with “ISI scores decreased by 26 per cent while those on the highest dose achieved a 36 per cent reduction in ISI”.